-Our study lists and discusses issues, related to the adaptation of an computation histoty oriented exception handling system on top of such replicated agent systems.
-Here is a panel of the main ones:
+Our study lists and discusses issues, related to the adaptation of a computation history oriented EHS on top of such replicated agent systems (RAS).
+Here is a panel of the main issues:

-- How to transparently exploit replication for exception handling. - What should happen when an exception is raised by an agent that has one or more, active or passive, replicas? - When and where should the replication system be able to take control when an agent signals an exception. - Which decisions can be taken within a handler defined at the replication system level? - How to distinguish an exception that can be interpreted as a failure from the point of view of the replication system and that cant thus entail the election of a new replica, from an exception which can be interpreted as a correct answer for the service caller?
+- How to transparently exploit replication for EH? - What should happen when an exception is raised by an agent that has one or more, active or passive, replicas? - When and where should the replication system be able to take control when an agent signals an exception? - Which decisions can be taken within a handler defined at the replication system level? - How to distinguish an exception that can be interpreted as a failure from the point of view of the replication system and that cant thus entail the election of a new replica, from an exception which can be interpreted as a correct answer for the service caller?
 For example, signaling the "division-by-zero" exception is the normal answer from the "divide" function if its second argument is zero.
-In this case it is useless to activate another replica, because it will compute the same answer. - Do standard resolution mechanisms used in distributed exception handling to concert exceptions apply to synthesize the results computed by different replicas of the same agent?
+In this case it is useless to activate another replica, because it will compute the same answer. - Do standard resolution mechanisms used in distributed EH to concert exceptions apply to synthesize the results computed by different replicas of the same agent?

-The remainder of the paper is structured as follows.
-Section 2 sets the context of this work, describing the agent model and the targeted replicated agent system.
-Section 3 abstracts the requirements for exception handling in a multiagent world and provides the agent programmer-directed API of our X-SaGE EHS.
-Section 4 describes how exception handlers are searched for in a replicated agent system while Sect.
-5 discusses how system-defined handlers can be defined in the replication system to integrate exception handling in the replication manager.
-Section 6 concludes with a short discussion on the benefits of our approach against state of the art exception handling systems and open perspectives to this work.
+The remainder of this paper is structured as follows.
+Section 2 sets the context of this work, describing the targeted agent model and replication system.
+Section 3 abstracts the requirements for EH in a multi-agent world and provides the agent programmer-directed API of our X-SaGE EHS.
+Section 4 describes how exception handlers are searched for in a replicated agent system (RAS) while Sect.
+5 discusses how system-defined handlers can be defined in the replication system to integrate exception handling to the replication manager (RM).
+Section 6 concludes with a short discussion on the benefits of our approach and open perspectives to this work.

-2. CONTEXT OF THE STUDY : OVERVIEW OF A REPLICATED MULTI-AGENT SYS-TEM
+2. CONTEXT OF THE STUDY: OVERVIEW OF A REPLICATED MULTI-AGENT SYS-TEM

 The context of this work is the programming of reactive, collaborating agents that are deployed over a middleware which handles agent replication.
-The concepts exposed in this section are derived from the DIMAX software that combines the DIMA multi-agent system [8] and the DARX fault-tolerant middleware [14].
-Initial names and principles are generalized here and adapted to the agent interaction scheme we studied in our previous work [6], namely peer-to-peer service exchanges.
+The concepts exposed in this section are derived from the DIMAX software that combines the DIMA multi-agent system [7] and the DARX fault-tolerant middleware [12].
+Initial names and principles are generalized here and adapted to the agent interaction scheme we studied in our previous work [5], namely peer-topeer service exchanges.